vandhanag/VANDHANA_CSBS_21H058/README.md

-Exercise 1: Mars Rover Simulation
+Mars Rover Simulation and Design Patterns in Java Exercise 1: Mars Rover Simulation
 Overview
 This project simulates the movement of a Mars Rover on a 10x10 grid.
 The rover can move forward, turn left, and turn right.
 The grid contains obstacles that the rover must detect and avoid.